NikkiAsteinza/Unity-WebGL-Automatic-build-and-deployment/README.md

 #### Acquire the activation file
 Execute the Acquire Activation File job included in the activation.yml file manually from the Actions tab and [GameCI Documentation](https://game.ci/docs/github/activation).

-#### Setup repository variables
+#### Configure pipeline variables
+Define the following repository variables from **Settings → Secrets and variables → Actions → Variables** so the workflow can locate build outputs and target branch information:
-- TARGET_PLATFORM: Unity project build target platform
+- `TARGET_PLATFORM`: Unity project build target platform.
-- BUILD_PATH: Were the build will be created.
-This folder should not be included in the .gitignore file.
+- `BUILD_PATH`: Directory where the build will be created.
+This folder should not be ignored by git.
-- ARTIFACT_NAME: The output zip file name.
+- `ARTIFACT_NAME`: The output zip file name.
-- DEPLOYMENT_BRANCH: The source branch for Github Pages.
+- `DEPLOYMENT_BRANCH`: The source branch for Github Pages deployments.